notiz-dev/notiz/content/blog/send-emails-with-nestjs.md

 mkdir src/mail/templates
 ```

 Import the `MailerModule` into your `MailModule` and configure your mail server transport via `smtp`.
-Provide a default `from` email address to use the same mail consistent throughout your application.
-No worries, you can always override the default when ever necessary.
-Last step, configure templates folder and the adapter in this case `HandlebarsAdapter`.
-Find out more in the [Mailer documentation](https://nest-modules.github.io/mailer/docs/mailer#configuration) about the other template adapters.
+Provide a default `from` email address to consistently use the same mail throughout your application.
+No worries, you can always override the default whenever necessary.
+Last step, configure the templates folder and the adapter in this case `HandlebarsAdapter`.
+Find out more about the other template adapters in the [Mailer documentation](https://nest-modules.github.io/mailer/docs/mailer#configuration).

 ```ts
 import { MailerModule } from '@nestjs-modules/mailer';